-This video discusses a proposed amendment by Senator Chris Murphy to increase the tax stamp for suppressors under the National Firearms Act (NFA) from $200 to $1.
-The speaker, Braden Langley from Langley Outdoors Academy, analyzes this move as a sign of nervousness from gun control advocacy groups like Giffords and Brady United, who are attempting to incrementally increase the NFA tax.
-The discussion also touches on potential Republican actions, specifically regarding JD Vance's stance on a Republican bill.
+This video from Langley Outdoors Academy discusses a proposed amendment by Senator Chris Murphy to raise the tax stamp for suppressors under the Hearing Protection Act (HPA) from $0 to $1.
+The speaker, Braden Langley, analyzes this move as a sign of nervousness from gun control groups like Giffords and Brady United, suggesting they are using Murphy as a 'hail Mary' to avoid a complete zero tax.
+The amendment is framed as an incremental change indicating weakness and a potential attempt to insulate themselves from future lawsuits by establishing a precedent for taxation.

 Gun Laws by State